 I looked on the mountains, and behold, they were quaking, and all the hills moved to and fro.
 I looked, and behold, there was no man, and all the birds of the heavens had fled.
 I looked, and behold, the fruitful land was a wilderness, and all its cities were pulled down before YHWH, before His fierce anger.

 For thus says YHWH, “The whole land shall be a desolation, yet I will not execute a complete destruction [sh’mamah].
 For this the earth shall mourn and the heavens above be dark, because I have spoken, I have purposed, and I will not change My mind, nor will I turn from it.”

 Jeremiah saw the fall of Judah as reverting back to a time before God ordered the earth.
 It bookended the beginning of creation when everything was without order… it was formless and void, with no light, and no human.
-It was a wilderness with no cities, and God spoke it to be that way… just as He spoke the world into existence, He could speak it out of existence.
-But He refused to shut down creation.
+It was a wilderness with no cities.
+Just as God spoke the world into existence with a breath, He could speak it out of existence.
+Fortunately, YHWH refused to shut down creation.
 (I will not execute a complete destruction).

-Isaiah, in a similar manner to Jeremiah, but more ornate in his poetry, also compared the the desolate and unordered earth, in Genesis 1, to God’s judgement on the nations:
+Isaiah, in a similar manner to Jeremiah but more ornate in his poetry, also compared the desolate and unordered earth, in Genesis 1, to God’s judgement on the nations: